History of Chile: Estallido Social and Constitutional Referendum

 In October 2019 there were violent protests about costs of living and inequality, resulting in Piñera declaring a state of emergency.
 On 15 November, most of the political parties represented in the National Congress signed an agreement to call a national referendum in April 2020 regarding the creation of a new Constitution.
 But the COVID-19 pandemic postponed the date of the elections, while Chile was one of the hardest hit nations in the Americas as of May 2020.
 On October 25, 2020, Chileans voted 78.28 per cent in favor of a new constitution, while 21.72 per cent rejected the change.
 Voter turnout was 51 per cent.
 A second vote was held on April 11, 2021, to select 155 Chileans who form the convention which will draft the new constitution.

 On 19 December 2021, leftist candidate, the 35-year-old former student protest leader, Gabriel Boric, won Chile's presidential election to become the country's youngest ever leader, after the most polarizing election since democracy was restored, defeating right wing pinochetist and leader of the Chilean Republican Party José Antonio Kast.
 The center-left and center-right political conglomerates alternating power during the last 32 years (ex-Concertación and Chile Vamos) ended up in fourth and fifth place of the presidential election.

-Gabriel Boric presidency (2022- )
+Gabriel Boric presidency (2022–2026)

 On 11 March 2022, Gabriel Boric was sworn in as president to succeed outgoing President Sebastian Pinera.
-Out of 24 members of Gabriel Boric's female-majority Cabinet, 14 are women.
+Out of 24 members of Gabriel Boric's female-majority Cabinet, 14 were women.

 On 4 September 2022, voters rejected overwhelmingly the new constitution in the constitutional referendum, which was put forward by the constitutional convention and strongly backed by President Boric.
 Prior to the dismissal of the proposed constitution the issue of constitutional plurinationalism was noted in polls as particularly divisive in Chile.
 In May 2023, the far-right Republican Party became first in Chilean Constitutional Council election.The Republican party won 22 out of the 51 seats, with right-wing parties winning another 11 seats, in the assembly tasked with drawing up Chile's new constitution.
 In December 2023, Chilean voters rejected in a referendum a proposed new constitution drafted by a conservative-led committee.